How To: Configure the enterprise geodatabase DBTUNE for creating a partitioned table in Oracle

-Instructions provided demonstrate how to configure a business table's storage clause for creating a partitioned table in Oracle.
+Instructions provided describe how to configure a business table's storage clause for creating a partitioned table in Oracle.

-The excerpt included in this article is from an ArcSDE DBTUNE file.
+The excerpt included in this article is from an Oracle enterprise geodatabase DBTUNE file.

 The name of the keyword is 'PARTITION', and the only parameter set for defining the business table's storage clause is 'B_STORAGE'.